ocaml/ocaml.org/data/tutorials/platform/bp_01_managing_deps.md

 dune build
 ```

-## Adding Dependencies From the Opam Repository
+## Adding Dependencies From the opam Repository

-To avoid duplicating the project configuration into multiple files, Dune allows to generate the `*.opam` file of the project from the
+To avoid duplicating the project configuration into multiple files, Dune allows you to generate the project's `*.opam` file from the
 package definitions in `dune-project` when adding the `(generate_opam_files true)` stanza.

-However, opam remains a central piece of the ecosystem and it's very likely that you will have to work with `*.opam` files at some point,
+However, opam remains a central piece of the ecosystem, and it's very likely that you will have to work with `*.opam` files at some point,
-so we don't take a stance on wether you should specify your dependencies in the `*.opam` file or in `dune-project`.
+so we don't take a stance on whether you should specify your dependencies in the `*.opam` file or in `dune-project`.

 ### Adding a Dependency to Your dune-project File